m50d/m50d.github.com/_posts/2014-06-25-mozilla-is-the-enemy.md

 published: false
 ---

-The traditional history of "the web" places Mozilla as one of its leading lights, as the organization that
+The traditional history of "the web" places Mozilla and the W3C as its leading lights, as the organizations that pushed for standards that made modern web development possible.